EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 .. tip::

-  As these images are intended for testing, we recommend picking up an **AWS spot instance** as prices are up to 90% lower than the On-Demand one.
+  As these images are intended only for testing, we recommend picking up an **AWS spot instance** to cut some costs (prices are up to 90% lower than the On-Demand one).
 See more info here:

   `AWS spot instances`_